 Good documentation is the key to optimal coding and reimbursement for radiology procedures.
-By dupplex_dopplerincluding all of the essential elements in the radiology report, physicians give their coders all of the information they need to get the billing done most efficiently.
+By including all of the essential elements in the radiology report, physicians give their coders all of the information they need to get the billing done most efficiently.
 But when the report lacks some required piece of data, the coders must contact the radiologist for clarification.
 At best, this slows down the billing process but, at worst, it leads to under-coding and therefore lower payment than is possible for the procedure.

 A recent review of live radiology practice data by Healthcare Administrative Partners revealed that Venous Duplex Doppler exams regularly appear on the list of exams with insufficient reporting documentation.
 Following is a recommended checklist of elements that coders should use to review this exam: